Instant Pot Corn

 • You can make corn year-round!
 Corn is typically a summer vegetable, but if you use frozen corn, you can enjoy corn throughout the year when you make it in the Instant Pot!

-Simple Ingredients To Gather
+Instant Pot Corn, Simple Ingredients to Gather

 An overhead shot of ingredients for instant pot corn on the cob.